joelb123/azulejo/README.rst

 -----------------------
 ``azulejo`` recognizes the following environmental variables:

-* AZULEJO_INSTALL_DIR
+AZULEJO_INSTALL_DIR
   This is a writable directory for installation of binary dependencies.
 Binaries will go into the ``bin`` directory.
 The default is the virtual environment directory.

-* BUILD_DEV
+BUILD_DEV
   This is the directory used for building binary dependencies.
 Default is the first memory device found for linux (e.g., `/run/shm`) or `/tmp` for MacOS.
   Set this if compilation fails because it runs out of memory.

-* SCRATCH_DEV
+SCRATCH_DEV
   This is the directory used for temporary merging of lists.
 The default is `/tmp`, but you may set it to a fast memory based device if you have enough memory.

-* MAKEOPTS
+MAKEOPTS
   These are the arguments to the ``make`` and ``make install`` commands when building dependencies.
 It's good to set this to the number of processors on your system via the command ``export MAKEOPTS="-j $(nproc)"`` to speed up installation.
 The only time this variable is used is during ``azulejo install``.

-* SPINNER_UPDATE_PERIOD
+SPINNER_UPDATE_PERIOD
   This is the number of seconds between updates of the spinner.
 This defaults to 1, but it is advisable to set it higher for automated testing so as not to exceed logfile character limits.

-* LOG_TO_PRINT
+LOG_TO_PRINT
-If set, the logger will be a simple print without using the more complex functions of ``loguru`` such as colors and logging to files.
+  If set to a log level such as ``info``, the logger will be a simple print without using the more complex functions of ``loguru`` such as colors and logging to files.
   This is sometimes useful in automated testing.

 Installation of Binary Dependencies